cyrille-leclerc/play2-clickstack/README.md

     db.default.user=${DATABASE_USERNAME_DB}
     db.default.password=${DATBASE_PASSWORD_DB}

+The extra entries are needed so that the variables can be set via System properties (the "na" will be replaced by the real thing when it runs).

 We also need to get the MySQL driver.
 To do this, we change our appDependencies in project/Build.scala to: